LeonitKrasniqi/EmployeesManagment/README.md

 When logged in as an Employee, you have access to the following methods:

 - Publish your employee job position
-- View available job offers but you can't see other employee job positions by employee role
+- View available job offers but can't see other employee job positions by employee role
 - Filter job offers based on personal interests
 - Delete your employee job position